 Bluehost is a very common shared hosting provider, with competitive rates for first-time website owners.
 Kinsta is my pick for top-tier cloud hosting, with some of the fastest load times on the market.
 I’ve been an employee at Kinsta since January 2020 and although a bit pricey for beginners, they deliver great results.

-If you’re curious to learn more about the different web services online and how to build a WordPress site, go to andreazoellner.com/courses, where you can register for one of my courses including how to build a blog, a website, or a portfolio.
-Use code CAPSULESUITCASE for 20% off.
+If you’re curious to learn more about the different web services online and how to build a WordPress site, go to andreazoellner.com/courses, for free courses!

 Pick a name and claim it across the web